 CE HOURS: 13

-CERTIFICATION: This course provides the education component for certification.
-For all other certification requirements go to http://traumapro.net
+POST-COURSE CERTIFICATION: For those wishing to pursue post-course certification, this course provides the education component.
+For all other certification requirements go to certifying body: Evergreen Certifications

-This course is not live.
-It will require 2.5-3 hours per week.
+- This course will require 2.5-3 hours per module.
 You can log on at any time, for as much time as you want.

-The course is built around 6 weekly modules.
+- The course is built around 6 modules.
 Each module is presented as a narrated PowerPoint along with additional videos and articles.

-Participants must complete the modules in the order they are presented.
-Completion documentation will be provided after the 6th module.
+- Participants must complete the modules in the order they are presented.
+A completion documentation will be provided after successful completion of the course.

 Social Workers, by definition, use their professional knowledge base to work with vulnerable populations, including clients affected by a wide range of traumatic events.
 This course examines the current theories and practices regarding the neurobiological, psychosocial and socio-cultural components of trauma of trauma.
 Various dimensions addressed by clinical social workers regarding traumatic reactions and recovery throughout the life span will be explored.
 Emphasis is placed on concrete skill acquisition and interventions that have applicability to a range of contexts and populations traditionally served by the social work profession.
 Additionally, social workers will learn how to reduce the prevalence of secondary traumatization, and to recognize the need for ongoing self-care.